teach-afp/www/input/lecture-packaging.md

 Another reason is that Haskell itself does not have the concept of a _package_ (only that of a _module_).
 Thus, packages have to be defined externally, and [Cabal] provides the standard way to do this.

 Finally, Haskell, even when starting out first-in-class with the [Haskell 98] report, has not seen consequent standardization subsequently, with no standard produced after [Haskell 2010].
-With [Haskell 2020 stalled], only the [GHC2021] language extension collection was published.
-This (or a successor) might well be the source of the next standard, but in the meantime, we stick to [Haskell2010] and pick our favorite [LANGUAGE] extensions manually.
+With [Haskell 2020 stalled], only the [GHC2021] and [GHC2024] language extension collections were published.
+[GHC2024] (or a successor) might well be the source of the next standard, but in the meantime, we stick to [Haskell2010] and pick our favorite [LANGUAGE] extensions manually.
-(Note that [GHC2021] is only available from GHC 9.0 up, and does not include my [favorite extension][survey-extensions] [LambdaCase].)
+(Note that [GHC2021] is only available from GHC 9.2 and [GHC2024] only from GHC 9.10.
+[GHC2024] finally includes my [favorite extension][survey-extensions] [LambdaCase].)

 [Haskell 98]: https://www.haskell.org/onlinereport/
 [Haskell 2010]: https://www.haskell.org/onlinereport/haskell2010/